 Step 1: Pursue an Associate's Degree

-- Participate in an internship.
-An internship can provide that initial experience in the field.
-Students participating in an internship may have an opportunity to apply knowledge they learned in the classroom into real world situations.
+You will want to participate in an internship.
+An internship can provide initial experience in the field.
+Students participating in an internship may have an opportunity to apply knowledge they learned in the classroom into real-world situations.